-a.
-Doors

-Front storm doors must be full view or modified full view, straight forward, clear, unfrosted, uncolored glass and without ornamentation such as, but not limited to, scallops, scrolls, and imitation gate hinges.

-Storm or screen doors must be painted the same color as the entry door behind them or the surrounding wood trim.
+- a.
+Doors: Front storm doors must be full view or modified full view, straight forward, clear, unfrosted, uncolored glass and without ornamentation such as, but not limited to, scallops, scrolls, and imitation gate hinges.
+Storm or screen doors must be painted the same color as the entry door behind them or the surrounding wood trim. - b.
+Windows: Storm and screen windows frames must match the trim of the house of be white. - 6.
+Sun Control Devices: Awnings, trellises or other sun control devices must be approved by the Architectural Control Committee. - 7.
+Recreation and Play Equipment: Home owners often express interest in swing sets, basketball backboards, playhouses, etc. Most equipment of this sort is commercially available but is often less than pleasing in appearance.

-b.
-Windows

-Storm and screen window frames must match the trim of the house or be white.

-6. Sun Control Devices

-Awnings, trellises or other sun control devices must be approved by the Architectural Control Committee.

-7. Recreation And Play Equipment

-Home owners often express interest in swing sets, basketball backboards, playhouses, etc. Most equipment of this sort is commercially available but is often less than pleasing in appearance.
 Creatively designed equipment is encouraged.
-The guidelines listed below are provided in an effort to reconcile the need for play equipment with the goal of minimizing its visual impact.
+The guidelines listed below are provide in an effort to reconcile the need for play equipment with the goal of minimizing its visual impact.

 The general rule is to require rear yard fencing to screen the equipment from view of neighboring property owners.
-This policy may be waived by the Architectural Control Committee for units which have no adjoining property owners to the rear of their lot or for those who have written consent that the equipment will not be objectionable to neighboring property owners.
+This policy may be waived by the Architectural Control Committee for units which have no adjoining property owners to the rear of their lots or for those who have written consent that the equipment will not be objectionable to neighboring property owners.